Nuclear Medicine

 Do the levels of natural radiation vary?

-What are the bad effects of radiation?
+What are the harmful effects of radiation?

 How low is the risk of cancer from scans?